 Promoting Food Security for All Children and Toolkit for Pediatricians

-In October of 2015, AAP released the policy statement, "Promoting Food Insecurity for all Children".
+In October of 2015, AAP released the policy statement, "Promoting Food Security for all Children".
 Within the statement, the AAP is recommending for the first time that pediatricians screen all children for food insecurity.
 The policy statement identifies the short and long-term adverse health impacts of food insecurity, and recommends that pediatricians become familiar with and refer families to needed community resources.
 Importantly, the statement renews the call for protecting and increasing access to and funding for SNAP, WIC, school nutrition programs, and summer feeding programs at the federal, state and local levels.

 For more information about the policy statement please see this press release and blog post by one of the lead authors of the statement, Dr. Sarah Jane Schwarzenberg.

 In order to assist pediatricians in meeting the recommendations of the policy statement, AAP has partnered with the Food Research & Action Center (FRAC) to provide a variety of tools and resources that will help pediatricians and their practice teams do the following: